NovelToon NovelToon

 Almost.

 Leo sat up too fast, the blood rushing from his head.
 The room tilted for a moment before steadying itself.
 He clutched his blanket like it was the only thing keeping him tethered to the real world.
-Behind his dresser, something chittered and scraped against the wall.
+Behind his mini-fridge, something chittered and scraped against the wall.
 Not mice.
 Never mice.

 Outlets didn't blink.
 Posters didn't ripple like fabric.
 Shadows didn't coil at the edges of your vision, whispering in a language you couldn't name but somehow understood in your nightmares.